aptos-labs/aptos-core/SECURITY.md

 For security reasons, DO NOT include attachments or provide detail sufficient for exploitation regarding the security issue in this email.
 Instead, wait for the advisory to be created, and **provide any sensitive details in the private GitHub advisory**.

-If you haven't done so already, please **enable two-factor authentation** in your GitHub account.
+If you haven't done so already, please **enable two-factor authentication** in your GitHub account.

 Send the email from an email domain that is less likely to get flagged for spam by gmail.